-Compared to the numbers of properties subject to the Lead Safe ordinance thus far in Zones 1-5, the numbers involved in a lead safe certification application reflect very low compliance to date.
-Based on the numbers of known rentals (on the City's Rental Registry in a previous two-year period), applications account for approximately 20% of these properties in Zones 1-5.
+Lead Safe Certification Property Count Units Involved Lead Safe Certifications submitted 3,928 17,393 Lead Safe Certifications approved 3,423 14,638 Lead Safe Certifications pending 298 1,493 Lead Safe Certifications denied 101 496 Citations for noncompliance TBD TBD compliance to date.
+Based on the numbers of known rentals (on the City's Rental Registry in a previous two-year period), applications account for approximately 20% of these properties in Zones 1-6.
 Based on the estimated total number of probable rentals subject to the ordinance in these zones, applications account for only 6% of estimated rental properties.
 An examination of compliance by zone demonstrates higher compliance as more time elapses.
 See Figure 5.
-For Zone 1, where a full year has elapsed since the deadline (March 30, 2021), 27% of properties previously on the rental registry have complied, compared to 5% of properties not previously on the rental registry.
+For Zone 1, where more than a full year has elapsed since the deadline (March 30, 2021), 27% of properties previously on the rental registry have complied, compared to 5% of properties not previously on the rental registry.
 More recent Zones have less time elapsed and show lower levels of compliance.